selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - Crafted or grown?
 - n+1 will get absorbed, n+2+ will not.
 - Inorganic/non-metabolic, organic/metabolic.
+- We have discovered the config file for this human reality.

 ---

 ## Thoughts as Narrative